bnoguchi/browser-require/README.md

 dynamic loading in the same environment, selectively depending on what you want to pre-compile and what you want to load dynamically.

+### Compile mode
+browser-require also empowers you to compile everything into a single JavaScript file.

+Just change one line.

+Inside your `connect` server, add the following line
+    compile: true
+, so your server file should now look like:
+    var connect = require('connect')
+      , app = connect.createServer()
+      , exposeRequire = require('browser-require');

+    // The following line "app.use(..." is what you want to add to your project
+    // Make sure the browser-require middleware comes before staticProvider middleware app.use(exposeRequire({
+        base: __dirname   // This is where we look to find your non-global modules , compile: true
+    });

+Next, just relaunch your server.

+You do not need to change anything else.
+Simplicity at its best.

+### How compile mode works
+browser-require automatically takes care of converting `/js/app.js` original source and its dependencies into a single file located at `/js/app.compiled.js`.
+Now, when your index.html tries to retrieve `/js/app.js`, browser-require on the server looks it up at /js/app.compiled.js and returns it contents to the browser as if it were `/js/app.js`.

+### Configuration of compile mode
+If you want to change how your filename is transformed to become the compiled filename, you can do so in the following way:
+    app.use(exposeRequire({
+        base: __dirname   // This is where we look to find your non-global modules , compile: function ($1) {
+          // When we have "/js/app.js", $1 is "app"
+          // and what we return here replaces "app" with "app.min"
+          // so the new destination file becomes "/js/app.min.js" return $1 + '.min.';
+        }
+    });

 ### Examples
 There are examples in the [./examples](https://github.com/bnoguchi/browser-require/tree/master/examples) directory.